 We will typically make incisions in the upper eyelid skin crease, where they heal best and will remain well hidden.

 We make the incision along the natural eyelid skin crease a few millimetres above the eyelashes.
-The height of this varies between six and eight millimetres and is commonly lower in Asian blepharoplasty patients who have a naturally low skin crease, unless ‘Westernisation’ is requested.
+The height of this varies between six and eight millimetres and is commonly lower in Asian blepharoplasty patients who have a naturally low skin crease unless they are comfortable with a result that changes slightly the appearance of the eye to one that is more western.

-We then remove an elliptical piece of skin and muscle using a blade and a Colorado needle, which greatly reduces bleeding and helps keep the surgery very neat.
-We then close the skin incision using delicate sutures and /or Tisseel fibrin adhesive.
+We then remove an elliptical piece of skin and muscle using a blade and a colorado needle (ultra-sharp microdissection needle designed for precision cutting and coagulation), which greatly reduces bleeding and helps keep the surgery very neat.
+We then close the skin incision using delicate sutures (stitch) and /or Tisseel fibrin adhesive.

 It is also possible that we remove underlying fatty material during the process to get rid of upper bulges (called the medial fat bags), particularly at the inner corner of the upper eyelid.